Optimizing the non-Clifford-count in unitary synthesis using Reinforcement Learning: Introduction

 We have compared the performance of our RL algorithm with state-of-the-art T-count-optimal non-ML unitary synthesis algorithm in \cite{2021_MM}.
 We show that we can implement significantly larger Clifford+T circuits with much less time.
 We are also able to recover the optimal linear time complexity for the T-count-optimal decomposition of 1-qubit unitaries.
+We illustrate that we are able to reduce the asymptotic T-count estimate of controlled cyclic shift, controlled adder, integer multiplier circuits by about 43\%, 14.3\% and 14\%, respectively, without introducing extra ancilla.
 For 2-qubit Clifford+CS unitaries our algorithm achieves a linear time complexity during testing.
 Such a complexity for this specific case has been accomplished in \cite{2021_GRT}, that works with the $SO(6)$ representation of unitaries.

 Here we comment that optimizing the number of generating set unitaries (in $\gen_T$), while synthesizing an exactly implementable unitary, is directly related to optimizing the number of Pauli measurements in Pauli based computation scheme, for example, refer to the recent qLDPC code architecture paper \cite{2025_YSRetal}.
 This forms another potential application of our algorithms.